 Minnesota Wild: Awarded as a 2000 expansion team largely as an apology for allowing the North Stars to be hijacked to Dallas.
 Helps that the Wild ownership has been far more committed to the local market than any of the Stars' owners ever were, having retired #1 as a tribute to the hockey fans of Minnesota at the first Wild game.
 Until 2009 they didn't have a permanent captain (the position was rotated among the players).
 Arguably holders of the most unusual winning streaks in the game today—they've never lost a home opener and are undefeated against the Oilers at home.

 Nashville Predators: A consistently decent team since about 2004, that has problems both with other people knowing they exist and staying solvent: the fanbase is pretty decent, but corporate sponsors are lacking for them, not to mention attempts in 2007 to move the team to be the "Hamilton Predators" that fell through and then to Kansas City.
-Part of this situation might be the defensive-minded approach that its coach Barry Trotz (the only coach the team has ever had since it started playing in 1998) has implemented — it's effective in winning games but doesn't make for exciting play that can draw fans in, but that changed with the addition of Mike Fisher (after being traded from the Senators, where he was a fan favorite), husband of country superstar Carrie Underwood as well as making it past the first round of the playoffs twice.
+Part of this situation might be the defensive-minded approach that its coach Barry Trotz (the only coach the team had since it started playing in 1998, until 2014) has implemented — it's effective in winning games but doesn't make for exciting play that can draw fans in, but that changed with the addition of Mike Fisher (after being traded from the Senators, where he was a fan favorite), husband of country superstar Carrie Underwood as well as making it past the first round of the playoffs twice.
 Are currently holding the largest contract in the league after matching the Flyers' offer sheet to captain Shea Weber ($110M, 14 years).

 St Louis Blues: One of the teams created in the 1967 Expansion.
 The oldest franchise still without a championship, although they made the Finals in their first three seasons (due largely to divisional alignments of the time guaranteeing one of the 1967 expansion teams facing an Original Six team in the Finals).
 They were once owned by Ralston Purina, and nearly moved to Saskatoon, Saskatchewan before a new owner was found that would keep the team in St. Louis.
 Brett Hull had his best years as a Blue.